thunderbird/webext-docs/messageDisplay.rst

 messageDisplay
 ==============

-The message display API first appeared in Thunderbird 70 and was backported to Thunderbird 68.2.
+The message display API first appeared in Thunderbird 68.

 A message can be displayed in either a 3-pane tab, a tab of its own, or in a window of its own.
 All are referenced by ``tabId`` in this API.
 Display windows are considered to have exactly one tab, which has limited functionality compared to tabs from the main window.

-More functions are planned for this API for adding to the user interface, as well as a message display action (similar to :doc:`browserAction` and :doc:`composeAction`).

 .. role:: permission

+.. role:: value

 .. rst-class:: api-permission-info